cusbg/MolArt/README.md

 - Structure mapping
     - Automatic
         - To obtain the mapping between UniProt and PDB, MolArt is using the [SIFTS API](https://www.ebi.ac.uk/pdbe/api/doc/sifts.html), part of the [PDBe REST API](http://www.ebi.ac.uk/pdbe/pdbe-rest-api).
-        - In case the SIFTS mapping yields no PDB structures, SMR is queried using its [API](https://swissmodel.expasy.org/docs/repository_help#smr_api) for available models.
+        - In case the SIFTS mapping yields no PDB structures, ADB and SMR are queried using their respective APIs for available models.
     - Custom
         - When working with sequence which is not in UniProt or when the mapping is not known, sequence-structure mapping can be provided.
 This includes